BestTimesToVisit.com Logo

 Beyond the Strip, what's a must-do for a more authentic Vegas experience?

-I've heard about 'resort fees.'
-What exactly are those, and how can I avoid them?
+I've heard about 'resort fees' – what are they, and how can I avoid them?

-Are there any 'hidden gem' pools or dayclubs that aren't as overwhelming as the big names?
+Are there any 'hidden gem' shows or attractions that most tourists miss?

 What's the deal with tipping in Vegas?
 Is it expected everywhere?